Saint Martial school: Early polyphony and the Cluniac influence on liturgical reforms

 Polyphony was neither invented at Limoges nor did it appear the first time in the notation of its scriptorium.
-An oral tradition of a polyphonic performance can be traced back to the time, when the Musica enchiriadis had been written, and Adémar was a contemporary of Guido of Arezzo, who described in his treatise Micrologus a similar practice as "diaphonia" (discant), which already allowed to sing more than one note against the cantus during cadences ("occursus").
+An oral tradition of a polyphonic performance can be traced back to the time, when the Musica enchiriadis had been written.
+Adémar was a contemporary of Guido of Arezzo who described in his treatise Micrologus a similar practice as "diaphonia" (discant) which already allowed to sing more than one note against the cantus during cadences ("occursus").
 Notated evidence of alternative practices, where the organal voice changes between different strategies of heterophony (parallel and counter movement) and holding notes which support the modal colour of the cantus, can be found as later added exemplification in monophonic manuscripts of the Abbeys in Saint-Maur-des-Fossés, Fleury, and Chartres.
 One example concerning the tradition of Fleury Abbey is an addition of an organal voice (similar to the organum notation of the Winchester Troper) in a hagiographic Lectionary (V-CVbav Cod.
 Reg. lat.
 586, fol.
 87v) for three Mass graduals «Viderunt omnes» (Christmas), «Omnes de Saba» (Epiphany), and «Gloriosus deus» (Fabianus and Sebastianus).
 The local style of the cantors were counter movement and holding notes with the syntactic structure underlined by occursus endings.
 The only exception was Winchester Cathedral, where a systematic collection of organa can be found in the troper part—the so-called "Winchester Troper".
 The earliest polyphony developed in a rather secular context and Cluny played a prominent role in it.

 What was exactly the role of the Abbey of Saint Martial for a school of anonymous cantors associated with Aquitanian polyphony?

 The earliest evidence can be found in an older Troper-Proser with libellum structure (F-Pn lat.
 1120).
 In some late additions cantors made exemplifications of a polyphonic performance of organum similar to those additions in the Gradual of the Abbey of Saint-Maur-des-Fossés (F-Pn lat.
-12584, fol.
-306).
+12584, f.306r).
 Under Cluniac influence the latter abbey developed an extravagant liturgy since 1006, when it was ruled by a new Abbot, who was sent from Cluny, where he had served as a cantor.
 The polyphony can be easily recognized, because the notator used a method similar to a modern score.